SamirIngley/Desktop-Profiles/README.md

 ### 7. Lastly, again run `go generate`, then `go build`, and finally `go install` in that order one at a time

 ### 8. Whew, we're done - and you're ready to rock!
 Type `desk` to see your existing profiles or any of the other commands (see below) from *any directory in the terminal*
-* There's a small glitch that happens sometimes where you get asked to the WELCOME screen and are asked to re enter the "/Volumes..." paths again.
+* There's a small glitch that may happen sometimes where you get sent to the WELCOME screen and are asked to re enter the "/Volumes..." paths again.
 Just ype "ctl + c" to exit that.
+Delete the txt files created in that directory.
-Then try running `desk` again and it should work now.
+* Then try running `desk` again and it should work now.
 If it doesn't, [hit my line - let me know](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#contact)

 # :mega: Commands: